pkarsy/NonVolatile/README.md

 If they are local, the initialization code will run at every loop.
 It is advised to declare all of them one after another, like the example above, to be sure every one is using its own EEPROM location.
+- In contrast with normal global variables, they are not get 0 at boot.
 - In contrast with avr-libc EMEM variables they are not initialized with code upload.
 If the initial value is important you can use the trick of a "guard" variable see example.